Reconsider travel to Nicaragua due to civil unrest, crime, limited healthcare availability, and arbitrary enforcement of laws.

-The U.S. Embassy in Managua is limited in the assistance it can provide.
-U.S. government personnel in Nicaragua must avoid unnecessary travel and remain in their homes between 10:00 p.m. and sunrise.
-They are prohibited from traveling outside of Managua and are advised to avoid demonstrations.
+Civil unrest and poor infrastructure in parts of the country limit the Embassy’s ability to assist U.S. citizens in emergencies.
+U.S. government personnel must avoid demonstrations and require special permission to travel beyond a three-hour drive from Managua.
 Additional restrictions on movements by U.S. government personnel may be put in place at any time, depending on local circumstances and security conditions, which can change suddenly.

 Read the Safety and Security section on the country information page.

 If you decide to travel to Nicaragua: